 ABSTRACT

-Aims: This study assesses two aspects of health knowledge: i) awareness of health of effect of tobacco smoking and ii) awareness of preventive actions for heart disease and stroke, and their relationships with adoption of heart healthy behaviours (smoking cessation and utilisation of antihypertensive treatment).
+Aims: This study aims to assessaspects of health knowledge: i) awareness of health effect of tobacco smoking and ii) awareness of preventive actions for heart disease and stroke, and their relationships with adoption of heart healthy behaviours (smoking cessation and utilisation of antihypertensive treatment).

 Methods: In this multi-cohort study, we recruited adults aged 35 to 70 years from 21 countries.
-Data on health effects of tobacco smoking (10 questions) and health actions to prevent heart disease or stroke (11 questions) were collected at baseline. used to examine the relationship with the outcomes of smoking cessation and use of antihypertensive treatment
+Data on health effects of tobacco smoking (10 questions) and health actions to prevent heart disease or stroke (11 questions) were collected at baseline.
+Logistic regression analyses were used to examine the relationship with the outcomes of smoking cessation and use of antihypertensive treatment adjusting for adjusting for possible confounders.

 Results: Of the 12,962 included in the descriptive analysis, 50.0% were female, 42.9% had no or primary education, and 53.3 % were residing in low or lower middle-income country.
-Among current and former smokers, of health effect of tobacco smoking on heart disease 1.70 (95% CI: 1.19, 2.43), stroke 1.41 (1.08,1.86), and on heart disease in non-smokers exposed to others smoking aOR 1.40 (1.06,1.86) were significantly and positively associated with smoking cessation.
-Knowledge of the importance of reducing dietary salt aOR 1.62 (1.23,2.13), dietary fat aOR 1.56 (1.17,2.08) and exercising more aOR 1.48 (1.22,1.80) to prevent heart disease or stroke were positively associated with taking anti-hypertensive medication
+Among current and former smokers, having knowledge of health effect of tobacco smoking on heart disease [Adjusted Odds Ratio (aOR): 1.70, 95% CI: 1.19, 2.43)], stroke (1.41, 1.08,1.86), and on heart disease in non-smokers exposed to others smoking (1.40, 1.06,1.86) were significantly and positively associated with smoking cessation compared to those who were not aware of health effects.
+Knowledge of the importance of reducing dietary salt aOR 1.62 (1.23,2.13), dietary fat aOR 1.56 (1.17,2.08) and exercising more aOR 1.48 (1.22,1.80) to prevent heart disease or stroke were positively associated with taking anti-hypertensive medication compared to those who were not aware of preventative actions.

-Conclusion: knowledge is associated with adoption of heart healthy behaviours such as smoking cessation and taking anti-hypertensive treatment even after accounting for baseline education and wealth.
+Conclusion: Better health knowledge is associated with greater adoption of heart healthy behaviours such as smoking cessation and taking anti-hypertensive treatment even after accounting for baseline education and wealth.

 Lay Summary: